 - the in depth "UNIque" career development programme for women

 This short PDC induction will help you make the best out of your postdoc at Queen's.
 It covers support available to postdocs, provides organisation tips and helps you initiate your career development plan.

-This programme is organised with Business Alliance and includes two workshops covering networking, negotiation skills and business awareness.
-This programme will help both postdocs willing to move to an industry job and postdocs willing to develop academia-industry collaborations.
+This 2-day workshop is organised with Business Alliance and covers Industry-Academia Collaborations, networking, negotiation skills and business awareness using case studies.
+This programme is originally designed to help both postdocs willing to develop academia-industry collaborations but is also of interest for those willing to move to an industry job.

 This course, provided by a grant-writting expert from Research Development, is designed to introduce postdocs to multi-partner grant applications.
 It is a taster session enabling you to understand what you need to think about to develop a successful collaborative project and how, as a postdoc, you can support your PI in their applications and gain some experience.